Seatis/my-teaching-materials/syllabus/orientation/java-spring.md

 ## Week 6 - Java Essentials

 ### Goals
-- Learn excluded and not mentioned topics in Java
+ -  Learn excluded and not mentioned topics in Java:
+    - function headers
+    - implementation of predefined methods
+    - syntax sugars
+    - concept of enums, generic classes and annotations
  -  Get to know the basic build system of gradle and dependency management

 ### Days
 - Monday (17 April): Easter Monday